EULAR Edgar Stene Prize Competition

 Every year, the competition is co-ordinated by EULAR PARE.
 Competition details are distributed to the EULAR PARE member organisations so they can run the competition nationally.
 The Edgar Stene Prize is awarded at the Opening Plenary Session of the EULAR European Congress of Rheumatology to the person with an RMD submitting the best essay describing their individual experience of living with their condition around a specific topic.

-See the 2024 EULAR Edgar Stene Prize competition rules for more details.
+Meet the EULAR Edgar Stene Prize 2026 Jury

 About the Edgar Stene Prize